KNMILLS/football-strategy/README.md

 ## Gridiron Strategy — Modernized Runtime and TS Modules

+## Data files

+- Location during development: `data/` at the repo root.
+- Location in production build: emitted to `dist/data/` with the same relative paths.
+- Runtime loads JSON tables via `fetch('data/*.json')` from the site root.

+Adding/updating tables:
+- Place JSON files under `data/`.
+On `npm run dev`, Vite serves them at `/data/...`.
+- On `npm run build`, files are copied to `dist/data/` and fetched at runtime.

+Fallback behavior:
+- If any table is missing or invalid, the app still boots.
+Corresponding entries in `window.GS.tables` are set to `null`, and a concise log message is emitted (e.g., `Loaded offense charts ✓, place-kicking ✓, timekeeping ✕ (SCHEMA), long-gain ✓`).

+CI/Tests:
+- Tests stub `global.fetch` to provide deterministic inputs for loaders.
+- The dev server requires `data/` reachable at `/data/...` for manual verification.

 ### Scripts
 - `npm run dev` — start Vite dev server
 - `npm run test` — run Vitest in jsdom with coverage